facetframer/orgnav/README.md

 ## Motivational introduction

-This library allows you navigate your org tree interactive with helm.
+This library allows you navigate your org tree interactively with helm.
 As an example using this library you might:

 * Start searching your org tree at the top-level
 * Increase the depth you are displaying a few times with `M-l`
-* Filter to tasks that are in progress by searching for INPROGRESS
+* Filter to tasks that are in progress by searching for "INPROGRESS"
-* Find a task that you are interested it using `M-j` and `M-k`
+* Find a task that you are interested in using `M-j` and `M-k`
-* Look at the ancestors this task with `M-a`
+* Look at the ancestors of this task with `M-a`
 * Find an interesting ancestor and look at all its descendents with `M-.`

-To get a summary for how to use this library, run `M-x orgnav-search-root` and press `TAB` for a list of keybindings.
+To get a summary of how to use this library, run `M-x orgnav-search-root` and press `TAB`.
+This will display a list of keybindings.
 Using these keybindings is very much encouraged.

-Running `M-x orgnav<TAB>` for a list of function is advised: functions without `--`s them are public functions that you might like to call.
+Run `M-x orgnav<TAB>` for a list of functions: functions without `--`s in them are public functions that you might like to call.

 ## Installing